Devin McCourty: 2015

-McCourty became an unrestricted free agent in 2015 and received interest from multiple teams, including the Philadelphia Eagles, New York Giants, Jacksonville Jaguars, and Tennessee Titans.
+McCourty became an unrestricted free agent in 2015 and received interest from multiple teams.

 On March 9, 2015, the New England Patriots signed McCourty to a five-year, $47.5 million contract with $28.5 million guaranteed and a signing bonus of $15 million.

-In Week 6, McCourty collected a season-high nine combined tackles during a 34–27 win at the Indianapolis Colts.
-On October 29, 2015, he made four solo tackles and sacked quarterback Ryan Tannehill in New England's 36–7 win against the Miami Dolphins in Week 8.
+In Week 6, McCourty collected a season-high nine combined tackles during a 34–27 win at the Colts.
+On October 29, 2015, he made four solo tackles and sacked quarterback Ryan Tannehill in New England's 36–7 win against the Dolphins in Week 8.
 The sack became only the second one of his career and was his first sack since his rookie season.
-On December 13, 2015, McCourty made one tackle before exiting the Patriots' 27–6 victory at the Houston Texans in the second quarter due to an ankle injury.
+On December 13, 2015, McCourty made one tackle before exiting the Patriots' 27–6 victory at the Texans in the second quarter due to an ankle injury.
 His injury sidelined him for the next two games (Weeks 15–16).
 He registered 64 combined tackles (51 solo), six passes defensed, one sack, and an interception in 14 games and 14 starts.
-The Patriots began deploying Duron Harmon in a three-safety technique at the end of the season.

-The New England Patriots finished atop their division with a 12–4 record.
-They defeated the Kansas City Chiefs in the AFC Divisional Round, before losing to the eventual Super Bowl 50 Champions, the Denver Broncos, in the AFC Championship Game.
+The Patriots finished atop their division with a 12–4 record.
+They defeated the Kansas City Chiefs in the AFC Divisional Round, before losing to the eventual Super Bowl 50 Champions, the Broncos, in the AFC Championship.
 McCourty made seven combined tackles and two pass deflections throughout the playoffs with only two tackles and one deflection against the Broncos.